 Quantitative Risk Assessment Model for Dangerous Goods Transport through Road Tunnels

-A Quantitative Risk Assessment Model (QRAM) to evaluate the risks of dangerous goods transport through road tunnels was developed jointly by PIARC and OECD as part of the ERS2 project (1997-2001).
+A Quantitative Risk Assessment Model (QRAM) to evaluate the risks of dangerous goods transport through road tunnels was jointly developed by PIARC and OECD as part of the ERS2 project (1997-2001).

 Since then, the software has been applied to a wide range of tunnels in several countries.

-What does the QRA model do?
+What does the QRA model do and not do?

 The software allows users to: